-The student will be familiar with different types of loaders, their basic structural components, basic function, potential hazards while operating loaders and how to control those hazards.
+The student should be familiar with different types of loaders, their basic structural components, basic function, potential hazards while operating loaders and how to control those hazards.

-- 1. The student will be aware of common types of loaders. - 2.
-The student will be familiar with the basic structural components of loaders and how they function. - 3.
-The student will be aware of potential hazards while operating loaders and how to control those hazards.
+1. The student should be aware of common types of loaders.

+2. The student should be familiar with the basic structural components of loaders and how they function.

+3. The student should be aware of potential hazards while operating loaders and how to control those hazards.